-Although the Oklahoma Indian Code Talkers have been honored at tribal, state, and national celebrations, the U.S. military and government have never formally recognized them or their service.
+Over the years the Oklahoma Indian Code Talkers have been honored at tribal, state, and national celebrations.
+Efforts to identify and gain federal recognition for all American Indian Code Talkers led to the Code Talkers Recognition Act, signed into law in November 2008 by Pres.
+George W. Bush.
+The legislation honored the service of each individual code talker and the participation of each tribe.
 On November 3, 1989, the French government and the State of Oklahoma bestowed the Chevalier de L'Order National du Merite (Knight of the Order of National Merit), posthumously to the World War I Choctaw and to the three then-surviving World War II Comanche Code Talkers (Chibitty, Kassanavoid, and Roderick Red Elk) at the Oklahoma Capitol.
 Efforts to identify and gain federal recognition for all American Indian Code Talkers led to the proposal of the Code Talkers Recognition Act (H.R.
 4597/S.1035) in the 109th Congress.
 The Oklahoma Indian Code Talkers have contributed to a growing national awareness of American Indian Code Talkers and the importance of maintaining indigenous languages.

 Arlene Hirschfelder and Martha Kreipe de Montano, The Native American Almanac: A Portrait of Native Americans Today (New York: Prentice Hall General Reference, 1993).